Advanced 1-Wire Network Driver

 Note 1: Decrementing is necessary only if the timer is implemented as a counter rather than a real timer.
 The timer should expire after 45µs.

-Note 2: According to the flow chart, DPU will repeatedly be activated before the timer expires.
-This is acceptable since activating a signal that is already active doesn't change the state of that signal.
+Note 2: According to the flow chart, DPU is repeatedly activated before the timer expires.
+This is acceptable since activating a signal that is already active does not change the state of that signal.
 If desired, one can test whether DPU is already active, and if so, not activate it again while performing the loop.

 Reset/Presence Detect Sequence (as in Figure 2).